Techbysudheesh/Todo-App/README.md

-This is an simple Todo List creation App sample
+This is a simple Todo List creation App - sample